Michad/tilegroxy/docs/configuration.md

 These log messages output in a structured log format, either with Key=Value attributes in plain (text) mode or as JSON.
 In either mode attributes are available driven by the HTTP request that is being processed.
 We try to avoid plain mode logs being overly verbose for readability, which means if you want all the attributes you'll need to explicitly enable them.
 In JSON mode we assume you're ingesting them into a system that handles formatting so include more attributes by default.

 In order to avoid logging secrets you need to specify the headers to log.
-If you're including auth information via the URL (not recommended) you should make sure IncludeRequestAttributes is false to avoid logging those.
+If you're including auth information via the URL (not recommended) you should make sure Request is false to avoid logging those.

 Level controls the verbosity of logs.
 There is no guarantee as to the specific log messages that will be outputted so you might see more or fewer log messages between versions of the application, especially at higher verbosity levels.
 Here are the general rules of what to expect for each level (from least to most verbose):